-Policy LU-5.3: Enhance and strengthen Kirkland's commercial and mixed use areas consistent with the City's 2044 Vision, growth targets, and the neighborhood plan for each area.
+Policy LU-5.3: Enhance and strengthen Kirkland's transit-oriented and commercial mixed use areas consistent with the City's 2044 Vision, growth targets, and the neighborhood plan for each area.

 Each of Kirkland's commercial and mixed use areas has unique characteristics based on its role in the community and/or region.
 Totem Lake and the Greater Downtown are designated as Urban Centers.